Château Leoville Las Cases

 Food and wine pairings

-Château Léoville Las Cases wines pair perfectly with game, grilled meats whether red or white, and hard cheeses.
-For desserts, this red wine will pair perfectly with chocolate or coffee specialties.
+The wines of Château Léoville Las Cases pair perfectly with game, grilled meats whether red or white, and hard cheeses.
+For desserts, this red wine will pair perfectly with chocolate or coffee specialities.

 What is the second wine of Château Léoville Las Cases?